If you’re looking for small cat breeds, we’ve got a treat for you!

 These shorthaired cats love to be the center of attention, have a great sense of humor, and enjoy being handled.

-Interestingly, Cornish Rex can also open doors with ease thanks to their long toes and has a “dog-like” personality.
+Interestingly, Cornish Rex can also open doors with ease thanks to their long toes and have a dog-like personality.

-They aren’t laid-back or quiet cats and retain their kittens like behavior well into their golden years.
+They aren’t laid-back or quiet cats and retain their kitten-like behavior well into their golden years.

 #4 Devon Rex

-Have you ever wanted a tiny cat that will sit on your shoulders and keep you company all day long?
+Have you ever wanted a tiny cat that would sit on your shoulders and keep you company all day long?